DigiBP/Team-Watermelons/README.md

 5. Place a complaint
 6. Request an investigation for a payment issue

-Helpica.ch strives to digitalize its supporting processes.
+helpica.ch strives to digitalize its supporting processes.
 With their innovative business idea, they focus on delivering and developing a user-friendly App.
-Nevertheless, for the founder of Helpica and his team it is essential that also processes around the app, in this case the feedback-management process, is efficient, and paint points of today's as-is process are eliminated.
+Nevertheless, for the founder of helpica.ch and his team it is essential that also processes around the app, in this case the feedback-management process, is efficient, and paint points of today's as-is process are eliminated.

 # Current As-Is Process 🔍
-The following figure, shows the current feedback-management process of Helpica.
+The following figure, shows the current feedback-management process of helpica.ch.

 ![BPMN_Helpica_As_Is_FINAL](https://github.com/DigiBP/Team-Watermelons/assets/127504668/ea249a22-046d-4739-b7b8-0b99ae4716fc)

-The current Feedback management process of Helpica contains many user tasks.
+The current Feedback management process of helpica.ch contains many user tasks.
 If a Helpie or Caregiver (in the following referred to “Customers”) want to make a request (e.g. give general feedback, make a feature request, make a complaint etc.) they have to search on helpica.ch for the contact data and write an e-mail or they fill in the contact us form. <br>

 ![As-Is Contact us](https://github.com/DigiBP/Team-Watermelons/assets/127488344/0b558baa-8eaa-4ee3-82bb-c2b983b1810d)<br>

-Helpica then receives an e-mail.
+helpica.ch then receives an e-mail.
 The handling feedbacks/requests lies within the responsibility of the 1st Level support.
 The First Level Support accesses the request.
 It is checked if all needed information are available.
 If all information are available ,the 1st Level Support tries to solve the issue.
 If the final solution can be provided by the 1st Level, a response is send to the requester.
 If it is not possible to solve the issue, the request is sent to the 2nd Level Support.

 The request is assessed by the second Level support.
 If the 2nd Level Support can solve the issue, the issue is solved.
 If it is not possible to solve the request, it is escalated to the CEO.
 The CEO then solves the issue.
 The response of a solved Issue is send to the customer by the 1st Level support.

 ## Pain points - Issues with the current process 😕
 The process is completely manual and doesn't take advantage of automation and digitalization.
-This is not ideal from the perspective of Helpica because...
+This is not ideal from the perspective of helpica.ch because...
 * it is **time consuming** and it might require more time to complete than an automated process.
 Hence, it can slow down the productivity and increase the risk of errors.
 * it is **error-prone** as human processes lead inevitably to mistakes, inaccuracies, and inconsistencies in the work.
 * it is **cost intensive** in the long run.